rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

           ( is-segal-A)
           ( a')
           ( a)
-          ( inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( a)
+          ( inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( a)
           ( comp-is-segal
               ( A)